 Confidentiality and privacy

 Relationships Australia WA offers confidentiality under the Family Law Act.
-All personal information is securely stored and, under the Privacy Act, requests can be made to access your personal information and ensure correction of any inaccuracies.
+All personal information is securely stored and, under the Privacy Act.

 To find out more about our counselling services or to make an appointment, contact us on 1300 364 277.